 We have submitted statements on nicotine, flavored tobacco products, and premium cigars to FDA during its public comment period to urge strengthening tobacco control policies and encourage others to do the same.

 To move the needle in reducing tobacco-related disparities, RWJF will fund projects that support communities in 13 Southern and Midwestern states to strengthen capacity to advocate for stronger local and regional tobacco-related policies.
-Learn more and apply!
+Review the closed call for proposals.

 About the Author